prantikm07/Future-Engineers-guide/README.md

 # Future Engineer's Guidebook
 Welcome Future Engineer's Guidebook!
 This website is designed to help all first-year students by providing a comprehensive collection of theory chapters and corresponding YouTube video links.
+Enjoy!🤖